Bridging the Domain Divide: Supervised vs. Zero-Shot Clinical Section Segmentation from MIMIC-III to Obstetrics: Data

 To enable fair cross-domain evaluation, we excluded obstetrics-specific headers when testing supervised models trained on MedSecId.
 This allows us to isolate the models' ability to generalize to a clinically distinct domain.
 Table~\ref{tab:table_1} compares section headers across both datasets, highlighting shared and domain-specific labels.
+Across both corpora, we identify a total of 64 distinct section headers, of which 34 appear only in MedSecId, 13 appear only in ONC, and 17 are shared between the two datasets.
 Table~\ref{tab:table_2} presents the frequency distribution of section spans observed in the ONC corpus.